 Product manufacturers have a responsibility to make products that are safe for consumers.
 When there is a defect, be it a manufacturing defect or a design defect, companies are required to issue a timely recall.
 If you or a loved one has been injured by a dangerous or defective product, you may be able to file a product liability claim against the manufacturer, distributor or retailer.

-If you or a loved one has been injured by a defective product, it would be in your best interest to contact an experienced product defect lawyer who can help you better understand your legal rights and options.
+If a defective product has injured you or a loved one, it would be in your best interest to contact an experienced product defect lawyer who can help you better understand your legal rights and options.